 Most people in Iran and in the government came to believe that the grant discourages employment.
 One often hears anecdotes and assertions in national and local Iranian press.
 The Iranian Parliament called for cuts in the program.
 (See Tehran Times, April 19, 2016.)
-After some wrangling, cash subsidies were finally ended in 2016, with funding reserved now for low-income citizens.
+After some wrangling, cash subsidies were finally ended in 2016, with funding reserved now for low-income citizens, they could possibly begin performing a criminal background check on applications for this funding in the future.
 Costs were cited.
 It is important to note half of the cuts in fuel subsidies went to business grants and other government expenses.
 (See Kate McFarland in Basic Income News, “Iran: Parliament Slashes Cash Subsidies to Citizens”).
 What is frustrating here is the fact that the program did not undermine work participation at all.

 This study shows that some people in their twenties reduced work hours, often to go to school or improve their schoolwork.
 But this only averaged out to a matter of months (and is likely to yield medium- and long-term benefits.)
 Many people increased work time a little, especially in the service sector.
 The authors think that these businesses used the income to find more work opportunities.
 Empirical evidence contradicts a lot of presuppositions about the impact of an unconditional cash grant.